getgauge/docs.gauge.org/configuration.rst

 files <https://en.wikipedia.org/wiki/.properties>`__ have set of key value pairs which are set as environment variables during execution.

-Gauge allows you to create groups of property files, by defining and environment.
+Gauge allows you to create groups of property files, by defining environments.

 A project can have multiple environments, and depending on the argument `--env` specified, the corresponding environment is loaded at runtime. `default` is the default environment,